ehlesp/smallab-k8s-pve-guide/G011 - Host hardening 05 ~ Proxmox VE services.md

     $ sudo systemctl restart pveproxy.service
     ~~~

+> [!NOTE]
+> **This change also affects PVE's `spiceproxy` service**\
+> Since `spiceproxy` is a service you will disable later in this chapter, it is not necessary to restart it here.

+### Enforcing strong SSL/TLS ciphers

+To make the `pveproxy` use strong SSL/TLS ciphers (for TLS 1.2 and below) and cipher suites (for TLS 1.3 and above) only when its negotiating TLS connections (to avoid _Man In The Middle_, or _MITM_, attacks), do the following:

+1. Add to the `pveproxy` file the following lines:

+    ~~~sh
+    CIPHERS="ECDHE-ARIA128-GCM-SHA256:ECDHE-ARIA256-GCM-SHA384:ECDHE-ECDSA-AES128-GCM-SHA256:ECDHE-ECDSA-AES256-GCM-SHA384:ECDHE-ECDSA-ARIA128-GCM-SHA256:ECDHE-ECDSA-ARIA256-GCM-SHA384:ECDHE-ECDSA-CHACHA20-POLY1305:ECDHE-PSK-CHACHA20-POLY1305:ECDHE-RSA-AES128-GCM-SHA256:ECDHE-RSA-AES256-GCM-SHA384:ECDHE-RSA-CHACHA20-POLY1305"
+    CIPHERSUITES="TLS_AES_256_GCM_SHA384:TLS_CHACHA20_POLY1305_SHA256:TLS_AES_128_GCM_SHA256"
+    HONOR_CIPHER_ORDER="1"
+    ~~~

+2. Save the changes and restart the `pveproxy` service:

+    ~~~sh
+    $ sudo systemctl restart pveproxy.service
+    ~~~

 The set in the CIPHERS parameter is derived from the list of supported ciphers you can find [in Cryptcheck](https://cryptcheck.fr/ciphers).
 The chosen ones are the ones at the top of the list, branded with a green mark but not of the _CCM_ type.
-The set in `CIPHERSUITES` is the default one, which is a selection of the just five cipher suites currently available for TLS 1.3.
+The set in `CIPHERSUITES` is the default one, which is a selection from the five cipher suites currently available for TLS 1.3.

 > [!WARNING]\
 > **Ciphers evolve over time**\